ibm-cloud-docs/assistant/deploy-integration-add.md

 1. Follow the instructions that are provided on the screen to complete the integration process.

 After you integrate the assistant, test it from the target channel to ensure that the assistant works as expected.

-For tips on how to start the dialog in a consistent way across all integration types, see [Starting the dialog](/docs/assistant?topic=assistant-dialog-start).

 ## Integration limits
 {: #deploy-integration-add-limits}